 - Joshua Project uses Omid data exclusively for India, Nepal, Pakistan, Bangladesh, Bhutan, and Sri Lanka.
 The Omid data for Sri Lanka needs to be re-worked, and Joshua Project does not use the district or state level data for this country.

 - The IMB's CPPI list had much of its origin in Omid's "Blue Book", which the India Missions Association published in 1997.
 The IMB's field staff use a different list than CPPI, which they refer to as the Prem list.
-The Prem list is essentially the ASI list, under a different name.
+The Prem list is derived from the ASI list.